matakus/dctl/README.md

 ---

 ### mColorTune
-Alters the hue, density and saturation of specific colors, with sliders to restore the original images density & shine.
+Alters the hue, density and saturation of specific colors, with optional recovery for hilights, shadows, density and shine

 ---